xiix0/scam/README.md

-You're being followed.
-Cut out the hanky-panky for a few days.
+A horse!
+A horse!
+My kingdom for a horse!
+		-- Wm.
+Shakespeare, "Richard III"